dilipsundarraj1/spring-mcp/README.md

 ### MCP Server Tools API: Exposing Available Tools in the MCP Server

-- All the tools that are available in the MCP Server are available as part of the **ToolCallbackProvider**.
+- All the tools that are available in the MCP Server are available as part of the **ToolCallbackProvider** Spring bean.
 - So in here we can access it and expose it as a REST API.

 ```kotlin